DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 ### Retrieve the discovery document
 IdentityModel includes a client library to use with the discovery endpoint.
 This way you only need to know the base address of IdentityServer - the actual endpoint addresses can be read from the metadata.
+Add the following to the client's Program.cs:

 ```cs
 // discover endpoints from metadata